andrewnjoguu/git-search/README.md

 # Project-Name

-Git search is a webiste where you can search for a github user and find their account and repositories.
+GIT SEARCH

 ## Technologies Used

 - HTML CSS Boostrap TypeScript and JavaScript was used in making tis project

+## About
+Git search is a webiste where you can search for a github user and find their account and repositories.

 ##### Setup Instructions and Installation